Greg-T8/eJPT/docs/labs/lab2/lab2.md

 ```
 Here's a deep dive into the script:

 - You run the script by specifying the module name and a port number, e.g. `python -m SimpleHTTPPutServer.py 8080`.
+The script listens for packets on all network interfaces, so you do not need to specify an IP address.

 - The class `SputHTTPRequestHandler` derives from [`SimpleHTTPServer.SimpleHTTPRequestHandler`](https://docs.python.org/2/library/simplehttpserver.html#SimpleHTTPServer.SimpleHTTPRequestHandler).